liqd/adhocracy3/docs/development/coding_guides/css_guidelines.rst

 -  JavaScript does not set any CSS on elements.
 Instead it adds/removes states.
--  There is a mechanism to track classes used by JavaScript code.
-It should help in tracking which classes are actually used and which are dead code.
-See the CSS typescript module (``/src/adhocracy/adhocracy/frontend/static/js/Adhocracy/Css.ts``) for more information.
 -  Some CSS testing should be done in browser tests, i.e. CSS and JavaScript developers should work together on this.